Koo Kyo-hwan: Transition to commercial film (2020–Present)

-Koo Kyo-hwan's first major role in a commercial film was as Captain Seo in Yeon Sang-ho's 2020 film, Peninsula.
-Koo received praise for his distinct interpretation and nuanced portrayal of the character.
-Initially, director Yeon Sang-ho had doubts about Koo's suitability for a commercial film but decided to cast him after a personal meeting.
-Yeon noted that without Koo, Captain Seo "might have simply been a villain who put on a show."
+Koo's first major role in a commercial production was Captain Seo in Yeon Sang-ho's 2020 film Peninsula.
+The director initially doubted Koo's suitability for commercial cinema but cast him after a personal meeting.
+Yeon later noted that Koo's interpretation added complexity to a character that might otherwise have been a conventional villain.
+His performance in the blockbuster garnered significant public and critical attention.